 Yet, there is one thing that has the potential to overcome all cultural particularities in its single-minded drive to appeal to our wallets: commerce.
 Products to be sold in the Scandinavian countries need packaging, and they must have labels with lists of ingredients, information on calories and the exact level of hygge they will produce.
 Printing separate labels for all the Nordic or Scandinavian markets would be rather expensive – this predicament has resulted in the concept of “Scandimix”.

 Scandimix is a form of multi-language adaptation: a process where the final translation of a source text is a combination of two or more languages.
-For us at STP, the usual combination is Danish/Norwegian/Swedish – and mostly in that order.
+For us at Sandberg, the usual combination is Danish/Norwegian/Swedish – and mostly in that order.